 If you must call 911 directly, make sure to give the proper address as 6301 Riverdale Avenue, Bronx, NY 10471, College of Mount Saint Vincent.
 The cross street is West 263rd Street and Riverdale Avenue.
 Notify Campus Safety and Security as soon as you have made your call to 911.

-When contacting Campus Safety and Security, please try to provide a complete and accurate description of the relevant individuals or vehicles, and the specific location of the incident.
+When contacting Campus Safety and Security, please try to provide a complete and accurate description of the individuals or vehicles involved, and the specific location of the incident.
 If you leave your name and number, every attempt will be made to inform you of outcome.
 Calls of this nature will be given the highest possible priority.

 Any problem that occurs when notifying Campus Safety and Security, or in response to a call, should be brought to the attention of the Director of Campus Safety and Security as soon as possible.